It might surprise you to know that, on average, Americans spend 5.4 hours every day on their cell phones.

 5G technology was initially released in 2018 but is not widely available yet.
 The reason for this is that signals in 5G are transmitted using shorter frequency waves.
 This enables more data to be transmitted and more devices to be connected, resulting in faster speeds than 4G.

 But these signals cannot travel extremely far.
 They also can’t travel through mountains or buildings and are even affected by rain and clouds.
-Instead of using large towers sporadically placed as all previous wireless technology did, there needs to be a lot of small base stations created.
-This is why it’s called a roll out.
-I recently purchased a 5G enabled phone and in the two months I’ve had it, I’ve only seen the 5G signal once.
+Instead of using large towers sporadically placed as all previous wireless technology did, there need to be many small base stations created.
+This is why it’s called a rollout.
+I recently purchased a 5G enabled phone, and in the three months I’ve had it, I’ve only seen the 5G signal a couple of times.
 So, the rollout is going to take some time.

 Why is 5G Important?